Feasibility study for detecting metal springs in mesh boxes

 Higher accuracy

-In the test setup, the metal hangers were detected 100% of the time by the deep learning system.
+In the test setup, the metal springs were recognized 100% of the time by the deep learning system.

 Cost savings